freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 Python is used to build Networking tools and security-tools that are widely used.Python's remote automation is the most secured, fast and efficient for cloud-testing of frameworks, that's why professional developers use python for making most secured frameworks and for socket-programmings.

+##### Network Testing
+Python can be used in network testing for packet generation.
+Generation of different streams of traffic and traffic replay can be performed using Scapy.
+This can be particularly useful in generation of different types of packet streams like VoIP, video, data for QoS testing.

 ##### Machine Learning, Deep Learning:
 Python is one of the best languages suited for machine learning, deep learning and data analytics with a stronghold in all of them.